traversaro/cosypose/README.md

 Notes:

 - We use the [bop_toolkit](https://github.com/thodan/bop_toolkit) to compute some evaluation metrics on T-LESS.
 To ensure reproducibility, we use our [own fork](https://github.com/ylabbe/bop_toolkit_cosypose) of the repository.
 It is downloaded in `deps/`.
+- The package `pinocchio` also requires `liburdfdom-tools` to be installed in the system.
+In Ubuntu, you can install this library by running `sudo apt install liburdfdom-tools`.

 # Downloading and preparing data